Koushik-Ramesh/ansible/README.md

 # Role Dependencies:
     Ansible terms, a dependency is any role that needs to have run before the current role runs

+# What is handler and why it is used?